Summer in Vienna

 - Allegro vivace

-Overture and Ballet Music from The Carnival in Rome
+Overture to The Carnival in Rome

 by Johann Strauss, Jr.